 A motorhome part exchange is intended to represent a fair deal for you, for the dealer who accepts it in part exchange, and for any customer looking eventually to buy it.

 Although motorhomes typically hold their price well and depreciate at a slower rate than many other vehicles, they do depreciate over time.
 This needs to be taken into account when managing your expectations for the price you are offered by the dealer.

 The more information – and the more accurate information – you can provide the dealer, the fairer the valuation is likely to be.
-And the fairer the valuation, the better the price you might expect to be offered.
+And the fairer the valuation, of course, the better the price you might expect to be offered.